 Some people balk at the idea of paying for help with their claim.
 I know that even bringing this up will make some uncomfortable, possibly even angry.
 Many will say it should be free and they shouldn’t have to pay for help.
 And I’d agree; in a perfect world, you shouldn’t have to pay to get an expert who knows what they’re doing to help you get the rating and compensation you deserve.

-However, I’d also ask, what have the free services available gotten you yet?
+However, I’d also ask, where have the free services available gotten you?

 Even if working with a professional only got you 10% more, that’s still ≈ $250 per month, or $3,000 per year, or $30,000 every ten years.
 The average increase our clients see is 30%, or ≈ $750 per month, or $9,000 per year or $90,000 per ten years.
 Working with VA Claims Insider, you ultimately would spend about $4,500.
 Think about that for a minute.